santosh835/rUMLS-API-Connection/README.md

 https://github.com/mpancia/rUMLS

 I had difficulty executing the code step by step given in url above.
-SO this R file helps you to connect to UMLS Rest API
+SO this R file helps you to connect to UMLS Rest API in proper order.

+You just have to give UMLS username/Password in order to connect to UMLS